Blog

 I did a lot less cycling than I'd planned since the mountains and sprawling cities pulled me in, but that's okay.
 I crossed the country twice by bike, visited some of it's most beautiful national parks and met many amazing people.
 Who says you can't have your cake and eat it too!

 West Coast: I'd only a chance to bisect the centre of the country and travel along the east coast.
 I have friends who are waiting eagerly for me to visit the west side.
-There are many exciting cities to visit as well tons of cycling routes and of course more official bike path certification stamps to collect.
+There are many exciting cities to visit and of course more official bike path certification stamps to collect.

 Island Hopping: The next time I visit the country I will definitely make up for my lost plans of cycling around Jeju island and it's baby brother.
 The island has the appeal of ~235km of ratified cycling path along the complete perimeter of it's coast and many popular natural sites.